Conditional Probability Tables

 The interpretation of the first line of this table is thus:

-the probability of having Dyspnea is 10% when TbOrCa is False and Bronchitis is False
+The probability of having Dyspnea is 10% when TbOrCa is False and Bronchitis is False.

-Table Edition
+Table Editing

 Probabilities can be copied and pasted to other tables or to external applications.